 The latest YES Congress was held from 11-14 August 2014 in Tanzania, Africa with the theme “Bridging Geo-Generation into Global Earth Sciences Integrations”.

 In 2009, in collaboration with the IYPE and under the patronage of UNESCO, the YES Network organized its first international Congress at the China University of Geosciences in Beijing, China.
 The Congress focused on climate, environmental and geoscience challenges facing today’s society, as well as career and academic pathway challenges faced by early-career geoscientists.

-General Assembly 2010.
+The “Earth Sciences for Society" presentation below, by Leila Gonzales and Christopher Keane, was given at the European Geosciences Union General Assembly 2010.
 It contains information about geoscientist age and career demographics, as well as more information on the YES Network: